We are ISA, the Socio-Environmental Institute

 The Return of the Panará to Iriri @Pedro Martinelli

-The Amazon Network of Georeferenced Information (Raisg) is founded
+The Amazon Georeferenced Information Network (Raisg) is founded

-Conceived and created by ISA, the Network encourages and enables cooperation between institutions that work with socio-environmental information systems georeferenced in the Amazon, through the exchange, production and dissemination of information.
-Today, Raisg is coordinated by ISA and is made up of organizations from 6 Amazonian countries (Brazil, Venezuela, Ecuador, Bolivia, Colombia and Peru).
-In 2002, after the first meeting, construction began on the Atlas of pressures and threats to indigenous lands in the Brazilian Amazon, launched in 2012.
-The last version of the Atlas was published in 2020.
+Conceived and created by ISA, the Network encourages and enables cooperation between institutions working with georeferenced socio-environmental information systems in the Amazon through the exchange, production, and dissemination of information.
+Today, Raisg is coordinated by ISA and is comprised of organizations from six Amazonian countries (Brazil, Venezuela, Ecuador, Bolivia, Colombia, and Peru).
+In 2002, after the first meeting, work began on the Atlas of Pressures and Threats to Indigenous Lands in the Brazilian Amazon, which was launched in 2012.
+The latest version of the Atlas was published in 2020.

 www.amazoniasocioambiental.org